1.0 The ET gold rush

 If there was a miscarriage of justice with Alvarez's asteroid theory, it just got worse when Raup and

-on the bandwagon and give the theory a boost just to peddle their own pet peeve.
-Raup and Sepkoski
+jump on the bandwagon and give the theory a boost just to peddle their own pet peeve.
+Raup and

-came up with the awe-inspiring discovery that a major extinction event happens about every 26 million
+Sepkoski came up with the awe-inspiring discovery that a major extinction event happens about

-years.
+every 26 million years.
 They insinuate that this periodicity is due to sources outside of the Earth.
-Alvarez's asteroid was

-merely one among many impacts.
-What these influential authors did was generalize the impact
+Alvarez's asteroid was merely one among many impacts.
+What these influential authors did was

 Of course, this turn of events opened up a gold rush, and this helps explain why ET theories have

-theory of extinction does not include some kind of ET impact, it simply doesn't get published by the
+your theory of extinction does not include some kind of ET impact, it simply doesn't get published

-peer reviewers.
-What Raup and Sepkoski did was open the door of Paleontology to an entire generation
+by the peer reviewers.
+What Raup and Sepkoski did was open the door of Paleontology to an entire

-of relativistic idiots.
-Every mathematician now has an opportunity to dig and sift in a field he knows
+generation of relativistic idiots.
+Every mathematician now has an opportunity to dig and sift in a field

-nothing about.
+he knows nothing about.
 He doesn't need to.
-The scientific establishment demands equations, and who if not
+The scientific establishment demands equations, and

-of the establishment are now looking for evidence of extinction through telescopes and in calculations.
+idiots of the establishment are now looking for evidence of extinction through telescopes and in

-The paleontologists lost complete control over their qualitative field as a result of the idiotic asteroid
+calculations.
+The paleontologists lost complete control over their qualitative field as a result of the

 2.0 Selectivity, always selectivity